sean-morris/materials-generate-scripts/README.md

 This section describes what is in each folder after all the commands in main.py are executed.
 From here, you copy the files to appropriate repositories to distribute

 * notebooks: Your original set of raw unprocessed notebooks and any external files needed(csv, png, etc) as well as the results of otter assign being run on your notebooks -- each folder has a student and autograder subfolder -- this includes **footprint**
-* notebooks_assets: these should be copied to a space that renders them in a publicly-viewable url; it is what will be used to load external files and images; for example we have materials-sp22-assets in the ds-modules github org
+* notebooks_assets: these should be copied to a space that renders them in a publicly-viewable url; it is what will be used to load external files and images; for example we have materials-fds-assets in the ds-modules github org
 * notebook_binder: binderized student and instructor(autograder folder) notebooks for each assignment **with** footprint
 * notebook_colab: colab-enabled student and instructor(autograder folder) notebooks for each assignment **with** footprint
 * notebook_jupyterlite: jupyterlite-enabled student and instructor(autograder folder) notebooks for each assignment **with** footprint